-Stuart Forster takes a Whirlpool Jet Boat Tours ride on the Niagara River, in the Niagara Falls region of Ontario, Canada.
+Stuart Forster reports on the thrilling experience of taking a jet boat ride on the Niagara River in the Niagara Falls region of Ontario, Canada.

 The hull of our jet boat slaps down against the churning surface of the Niagara River.
 Jolting forward I glance up to see curled fingers of white water hanging in the air above me.
 The jet boat’s engine grinds and whirs, counteracting the prodigious power of the fast-flowing waterway.
 Then the airborne water unfurls, like a time-lapse video sequence of an opening fern, slapping me in the face.